galenguyer/GenericBot.Core/README.md

 In late September, I took it upon myself to completely re-write GenericBot.
 I've added some features, removed some others, and generally streamlined the code to make it maintainble.

 ##### Things I've added
 - Better error handling.
 Any error sends a message via webhook to a channel I get notifications for, so I can track down and diagnose issues faster than ever before.
+If the error is seen 5 times, an issue is created on Github.
 - Better database abstraction.
 Any access to the database goes through a wrapper I wrote to ensure DRY.
 Previously, the database was accessed in different ways depending on when I wrote that code.
 - Improved command context.
 Previously, the global client, the message itself, and an array of parameters was passed in.
 Now a unified object is given to the command, improving readability and simplifying data access.
 Furthermore, now newlines can be preserved.
 - Some commands work in DMs now!
 This was enabled by the improved context.
 Previously, messages had to be used in a server for the object to be constructed properly, but with the new context the server can be null, and if a flag is enabled on the individual command, the bot will allow the command to execute in DMs.